restic/restic/doc/design.rst

 compressed types are only valid for repository format version 2.
 Data and tree blobs may be compressed with the zstandard compression algorithm.

-In repository format version 1, data and tree blobs should be stored in separate pack files.
+In repository format version 1, data and tree blobs could be stored in separate pack files.
 In version 2, they must be stored in separate files.
 Compressed and non-compress blobs of the same type may be mixed in a pack file.